hrithikthakur/snapfix/docs/PRIVACY_POLICY.md

 This policy covers:

-* The **SnapFix desktop application** (the "App")
+* The **flickfix desktop application** (the "App")
-* This **SnapFix website and documentation pages** (the "Site")
+* This **flickfix website and documentation pages** (the "Site")

 If you click links to third-party websites (such as Google), their policies apply to their services.

 ---

-## 3) What SnapFix does (plain English version)
+## 3) What flickfix does (plain English version)

-SnapFix helps you correct grammar, spelling, and clarity in text you select.
-When you trigger SnapFix (for example, with a keyboard shortcut), the App reads the text you selected, sends it to the **Google Gemini API** for processing, and then inserts the corrected result back where you were typing.
+flickfix helps you correct grammar, spelling, and clarity in text you select.
+When you trigger flickfix (for example, with a keyboard shortcut), the App reads the text you selected, sends it to the **Google Gemini API** for processing, and then inserts the corrected result back where you were typing.

-SnapFix is designed to work only when you intentionally trigger it, not in the background.
+flickfix is designed to work only when you intentionally trigger it, not in the background.

 ---

 ## 4) Personal data we process

-### 4.1 Selected text (when you trigger SnapFix)
+### 4.1 Selected text (when you trigger flickfix)

-**What:** The text you have highlighted or selected at the moment you trigger SnapFix.
+**What:** The text you have highlighted or selected at the moment you trigger flickfix.
 **Why:** To generate a correction and return it to you.

-**Important:** SnapFix does **not** store your selected text on SnapFix servers.
+**Important:** flickfix does **not** store your selected text on flickfix servers.
 However, your selected text is sent to Google's Gemini API, and Google may retain prompts, context, and outputs for abuse monitoring for **55 days**, and may use authorised human review for flagged content, as described in Gemini API policies.

 ### 4.2 API keys (if you bring your own Gemini API key)

 **What:** Your Gemini API key (if you choose to use one).
 **Where:** Stored locally on your device in the operating system's secure storage (for example, macOS Keychain).
-**Access:** We do not receive or store your API key on SnapFix servers.
+**Access:** We do not receive or store your API key on flickfix servers.

 ### 4.3 Diagnostics and support data (minimal)